 This is where television invented itself.

-Lucille Ball knew however big the star, TV was a writer's medium.
-Indeed, every gesture, every glance, and every step was written into the script.
-In this bonus track, Gregg Oppenheimer – son of creator, producer, and head writer Jess Oppenheimer – reads a bit of the stage direction from the classic episode "Lucy is Enceinte."
-Jess and Gregg Oppenheimer are the authors of Laughs, Luck... and Lucy: How I Came to Create the Most Popular Sitcom of All Time.
+Although Lucy's on-screen antics may have looked improvised, every gesture, glance, and step was written into the script.
+Gregg Oppenheimer --- son of creator, producer, and head writer Jess Oppenheimer --- reads a bit of telling stage direction from "Lucy is Enceinte."
+Jess and Gregg Oppenheimer are the authors of Laughs, Luck ... and Lucy.